 Time restrictions: Time restrictions apply on most streets within the CBD and also in some car parks and shopping centres.
 It is an offence to leave your vehicle parked beyond the specified time regardless of whether a ticket has been purchased and is displayed.
 When the permitted time limit has expired, your vehicle must be removed from the street or car park for at least one hour.
 Simply moving the vehicle into the next available bay or doing a U-turn and parking on the same section of the street is prohibited.
 It is an offence to return to the same car parking bay or section of street within an hour after your departure.
 This is to ensure parking is available for other people coming to the area.

 Verge parking: Unregistered or immovable vehicles cannot be parked or left on a verge or road.Where restrictions apply to street verge areas, these are identified by restrictive parking signs.
 Normally, these areas are near schools, at places where parking will cause an obstruction or where a verge has been registered by the adjacent property owner.

 Where there are no signs, we ask that you are considerate of the neighbouring landowner who possibly maintains that portion of verge and is concerned about the appearance of the streetscape.

 Visitor/Shopper carparks: These centrally located carparks are intended for shoppers and visitors to the CBD.
-When a ticket is displayed, the first two hours are free in these carparks.
+When a ticket is displayed, the first three hours are free in these carparks.
 The free ticket is obtained from the ticket issuing machines in the carparks by simply pushing the 'ticket issue' button.
 Only one free ticket is available per vehicle per day.
 Should patrons wish to stay beyond the initial two hour free period, the time on the ticket may be increased by the payment of the applicable tariff.
 When a tariff is paid, the first two hours free parking is included on the ticket.